 In today’s era of cinema, the horror movie is in somewhat of a dark place.
 Too reliant on jump scares and the tiresome, predictable tropes that were growing tiresome twenty years ago but are somehow still used.
-For a while the genre was weighed down with the horrifically terrible torture porn subgenre as people seemed to forget that excessive amounts of blood and gore do by no means equal effective horror.
+For a while, the genre was weighed down with the horrifically terrible torture porn subgenre as people seemed to forget that excessive amounts of blood and gore by no means equal effective horror.

-After that we experienced found footage phenomenon and while a few films were able to make use of it in creative ways it quickly became a lazy way of cutting back production costs and making a movie seem much more frightening than it really was.
+After that we experienced found footage phenomenon and while a few films were able to make use of it in creative ways, it quickly became a lazy way of cutting back production costs and making a movie seem much more frightening than it really was.
 As well as that who can forget a series of terrible remakes/reboots like Friday the 13th, The Amityville Horror and Last House on the Left, none of which came close to capturing the brilliance of the originals.

-When Hollywood had recycled everything they could they went to churning out one lazy supernatural horror film after another, such as Ouija or The Other Side of the Door.
+When Hollywood had recycled everything they could, they went to churning out one lazy supernatural horror film after another, such as Ouija or The Other Side of the Door.
 Then of course you have sequels that no one ever asked for like The Last Exorcism Part 2 (which is surely a contradictory title in itself) or needless prequels like Texas Chainsaw: The Beginning.

 But it feels as if almost everyone has had some kind of rant about the state of modern horror recently and though it may be justified there is a reason to still be hopeful for the genre.
 Every now and then a real gem emerges, something original, inventive, brilliantly crafted and above all genuinely frightening comes along to surprise us.

-The 2010s have already seen their fair share awful horror films but there have also been some incredible ones that almost make up for them, this list will count down ten of the very best.
+The 2010s have already seen their fair share of awful horror films but there have also been some incredible ones that almost make up for them, this list will count down ten of the very best.

-To clarify though, the line between horror and thriller can sometimes be difficult to pin down so when it comes to highly acclaimed movies like We Need to Talk About Kevin or Black Swan they will sadly not be appearing on this list.
+To clarify though, the line between horror and thriller can sometimes be difficult to pin down, so when it comes to highly acclaimed movies like We Need to Talk About Kevin or Black Swan, they will sadly not be appearing on this list.
 There are also a few honourable mentions in the form of The Conjuring, The Borderlands, Insidious, and You’re Next.
 But regardless, here are the selections that did make it.

 10. Kill List

-Director Ben Wheatley is no stranger to making surreal and frequently disturbing movies from his other foray into the horror genre, A Field in England, to his latest directorial effort, the science fiction thriller High-Rise.
+Director Ben Wheatley is no stranger to making surreal and frequently disturbing movies from his other foray into the horror genre, from A Field in England, to his latest directorial effort, the science fiction thriller High-Rise.
 The plot for his 2011 horror film concerns a British soldier returning home from Kiev only to join an old friend as contract killers.
 His disturbed past surfaces as he spins out of control during jobs and ominous employers raise the stakes.

 Kill List is able to overturn to conventions of horror and turn them into a tension fuelled, gritty and edgy film that creates an almost distressing sense of entrapment for every minute of screen time.
-Though it appears to be a standard crim movie, Kill List rapidly becomes an intense and claustrophobic horror film that only builds on its own tension until it reaches boiling point and then goes beyond that as well.
+Though it appears to be a standard crime movie, Kill List rapidly becomes an intense and claustrophobic horror film that only builds on its own tension until it reaches boiling point and then goes beyond that as well.